Halle Steensland House: Context

+Portrait of Halle Steensland (1906) by James R. Stuart.

 Halle Steensland was born on a farm in Norway in 1832 and immigrated to Wisconsin in 1854.
 After a year clerking in a store in Rock County, he moved to Madison to study English and German, while continuing clerking.
 In 1857 he married Sophia Halvorsdatter and in 1859 he started a grocery business.
 Around 1860 the family moved to a rural farm in what is now Maple Bluff.

 By 1871 the immigrant family was prospering.
 Steensland sold his grocery business and helped organize the Hekla Fire Insurance Company.
 He became secretary and manager of that company, and later president.
 He travelled widely and wrote for the Norwegian press.
 In 1890 Steensland established the Savings and Loan Trust Company, where he served as president and treasurer.
 In 1892 Steensland was appointed as vice-consul for Sweden and Norway.
 That same year the family moved back into Madison, building a house on Langdon Street.
 Only four years later, he built the current house at 315 North Carroll to be closer to the Capitol.